Major League Baseball transactions: Injured list

 If a major league player cannot play because of a medical condition, he may be placed on the 10-day injured list (IL) (15 days prior to the 2017 season; to be changed back to 15-days beginning the 2020 season).
-This removes the player from the 25-man roster, freeing up a space, but the player is ineligible to play for at least 10 consecutive days.
+This removes the player from the 26-man roster, freeing up a space, but the player is ineligible to play for at least 10 consecutive days.
 Players on the 10-day injured list are still a part of the 40-man roster.
 An injured player may also be placed on the 60-day injured list to remove the player from the 40-man roster as well, with the condition of being ineligible to play for at least 60 consecutive days.
+However, the 40-man roster must be full before a player can be placed on the 60-day IL.

 In 2011, a 7-day injured list was added specifically for players who have suffered a concussion.
 This was instituted to allow players who may recover from their concussions quickly to be removed from the active roster and replaced for a shorter period of time than the standard IL term.
 A player who is still suffering from concussion symptoms at the 7-day mark is automatically transferred to the 10-day IL.
 Both the brain injury and the player's recovery need to be verified by team and league doctors; the list is not intended for non-concussion injuries.

 Players placed on the 7-day or 10-day injured list may be moved to the 60-day injured list at any time, but not vice versa.
 Players may be placed on any injured list retroactively for a maximum of 5 inactive days and may remain on either list for as long as required to recover.
 During this 5-day period, a player's status is said to be day-to-day, indicating that the team is in the process of deciding whether the player must be placed on either IL or is healthy enough to return to active service.
 Injured players may not be traded without permission of the Commissioner nor may they be optioned to the minors, though they may be assigned to a minor league club for rehabilitation for a limited amount of time (30 days for pitchers, 20 for non-pitchers).

 Until 2018, the injured list (IL) was called the disabled list (DL).
 MLB changed the name of the disabled list to the injured list beginning the 2019 season.

 Personal leave

 Bereavement list

 The bereavement list may be used when a player finds it necessary to leave the team to attend to a serious illness or death in his (or his spouse's) immediate family.
 A player placed on the bereavement list must miss a minimum of three games and a maximum of seven games.
 The team can use another player from its 40-man roster to replace a player on the bereavement list.
+It was adopted beginning with the 2003 season.